zhihanyue/ts2vec/README.md

 (For descriptions of more arguments, run `python train.py -h`.)

-After running the above command, the trained encoder, output and evaluation metrics can be found in `training/DatasetName__RunName_Date_Time/`.
+After training and evaluation, the trained encoder, output and evaluation metrics can be found in `training/DatasetName__RunName_Date_Time/`.

 **Scripts:** The scripts for reproduction are provided in `scripts/` folder.